-The Senior Leadership Team is led by the Collegiate Executive Principal and includes managers with responsibility for Central Services and the Heads of the three colleges.
+The Senior Leadership Team is led by our two Co-Executive Principals and includes managers with responsibility for Central Services and the Heads of the three colleges.
 Each Head of College leads a Centre Leadership Team (CLT) made up of Directors of Curriculum and Pastoral Provision.
 The SLT and CLT provide strategic direction and operational management at each site.
 The CLT teams meet weekly to review and plan for all activities that take place at the site.